Energy-mass spectrum of Yang-Mills bosons is infinite and discrete: Introduction

 \subsection{Outline}

-\begin{description} \item[A1. ] In the temporal gauge, classical Yang--Mills fields (i. e., solutions of \emph{relativistic} Yang--Mills equations) are in one--one correspondence with their Cauchy data.
-This parameterization of classical Yang--Mills fields is advantageous in two ways: \begin{itemize} \item The Cauchy data carry a \emph{positive definite} scalar product . \item The constraint equation for the Cauchy data is \emph{elliptic}. \end{itemize} The elliptic equation is solved via a gauge version of Helmholtz decomposition.
-The solution allows to pull back the energy--mass functional to a vector space of non-constrained Cauchy data.
+\begin{description} \item[A1. ] In the temporal gauge, Yang-Mills fields (i.e., solutions of \emph{relativistic} Yang-Mills equations) are in one-one correspondence with their constrained Cauchy data.
+Thus a relativistic Yang-Mills theory on Minkowski spacetime is equivalent to a Euclidean gauge theory on $\mathbb{R}^3$.

+\item[A2. ] This parametrization of the classical Yang-Mills fields is advantageous in two ways: \begin{itemize} \item The Cauchy data carry a \emph{positive definite} scalar product. \item The non-linear constraint equation for the Cauchy data is \emph{elliptic}. \end{itemize} The elliptic equation is solved via a gauge version of classical Helmholtz decomposition of vector fields.
+The solution provides a global linearization of the non-linear constraint manifold.

-\item[A2. ] Our approach follows I. Segal's program of quantization on a space of non-constrained Cauchy data (see, e. g., \textsc{segal}\cite{Segal-60}) along with Schwinger's prescription (in the formulation of \textsc{bogoliubov-shirkov} \cite[Chapter II]{Bogoliubov-80}) to quantize Noether's invariant functionals of Cauchy data as time-dependent fields on $\mathbb{R}^3$.
-(Characteristically, there is no singular Lagrangian in the Schwinger's sceme.)
+\item[A3. ] In the line of I. Segal's quantization program on a space of Cauchy data (see, e.g., \textsc{segal}\cite{Segal-60}) along with Bogoliubov-Shirkov-Schwinger's prescription \textsc{bogoliubov-shirkov} \cite[Chapter II]{Bogoliubov}).
+The quantization of the conserved rest energy-mass functional is chosen to be anti-normal (aka anti-Wick or Berezin quantization).

-Since the Yang--Mills energy-mass functional has the inverse length dimension, it is not conformally invariant on $\mathbb{R}^3$, and therefore its quantization may have a mass gap.

-The quantum energy-mass operator is the time component of the quantized relativistic energy--momentum vector but its mass gap is uniformly positive in all Lorentz coordinate systems.

-\item[A3. ] Following the holomorphic 2nd quantization scheme of \cite{Kree-77},\! \cite{Kree-78}, the quantum energy-mass operator is a continuous linear operator in a Gelfand triple of non-constrained Cauchy data (rather than in a conventionally non-specified Hilbert space).
-However we use a more convenient white noise calculus holomorphic Gelfand triple.

-\item[B1. ] Since the quantum energy-mass operator is not a selfadjoint operator on a Hilbert space, its spectrum is defined via the variational mini--max principle (cp., e. g., \textsc{berezin-shubin}\cite[Appendix 2]{Berezin-91}) with the caveat that the dimensions of participating subspaces are taken relative to the abelian von Neumann algebra generated by the orthogonal projectors onto $n$-particle states.

-\item[B2. ] To facilitate the mini--max principle, the quantization of the conserved energy polynomial is chosen to be antinormal (aka anti-Wick or Berezin quantization).
-The use of the antinormal quantization is a specific renormalization (cp. \textsc{glimm-jaffe}\cite{Glimm-69}).
-The gain is twofold: \begin{itemize} \item The corresponding normal symbol of the energy-mass operator contains a quadratic mass term which is absent in the energy--mass functional. \item The expectation of the energy-mass operator majorizes the expectation number operator with von Neumann simple discrete spectrum. \end{itemize} Then, by the mini--max principle, the energy-mass operator has an ifinite von Neumann discrete spectrum.
-(The proof is the centerpiece of the paper.)

-\item[B3. ] Finally, the von Neumann mass gap coincides with the usual mini--max mass gap.
-(Thus the fact that the von Neumann spectrum is discrete is the backbone of the solution of the Yang--Mills problem.) \end{description}